 Standards and codes are needed to enhance productivity, facilitate trade, and improve the quality of life.
 They establish rules or measures (either minimum or optimum) for a quality or level of performance.
 Standards are developed by national or international trade associations, groups of industries or government agencies and used locally, regionally, nationally, or internationally.
 Standards impact nearly every aspect of our lives - the cars we drive, the clothes we wear, the food we eat, even the Canadian flag.

 Best place to start: to identify current standards, search the Standards Databases list (above) which will show the current version of most standards.
-Note that most standards are not listed in the Bison catalogue.
+Note that most standards are not listed in the Libraries Search.
 Library staff will be happy to help you locate standards.
 Please ask for help at the Engineering Library Circulation Desk or contact us by phone or email.

 If the Engineering Library does not own a standard or code needed by members of the university community, we can see if we can find another library that will lend it.
 Otherwise, you may have to purchase a copy.